 50 Favorite Places #27

 The Verrazzano Narrows Bridge – the second Z was added in 2018, about which more below – has connected Brooklyn and Staten Island since 1964.
 It’s a massive span.
 Until 1981, it was the longest suspension bridge in the world; it’s still the longest in the Americas.
 You can see it from much of Brooklyn and Staten Island, catching glimpses while walking or driving or riding the train.
 You can see it from Manhattan.
-And if you pick the right vantage point and maybe crane your neck a bit, you can see it from Queens and the Bronx, too.
+You can see it across Jamaica Bay in Queens.
+And if you pick the right vantage point and maybe crane your neck a bit, you can see it from the Bronx, too.
 (I have not personally done this, but according to the nyfacts.com site, it’s possible.)
 Another fun fact from the same site: the bridge’s length required its designer to compensate for the earth’s curvature by making its two towers 1 5/8 inches farther apart at their tops than their bases.
 I’m sure an engineer will soon come along to say that’s not in fact unusual, but it sure sounds impressive to me.

 Like the best suspension bridges, the Verrazzano is simple.
 This is a bridge that’s comfortable with itself.
 You’ll find no decorative froufrou here, just a clean, graceful, soaring span.
 For that, we can thank Othmar Ammann, whose decades-long career designing the city’s river crossings – from the 1930s into the 1960s, the Robert Moses era, he was New York’s bridge guy – culminated with the Verrazzano.
 An engineer like my father, Ammann was born in Schaffhausen, Switzerland, from whence my paternal great-grandfather also emigrated, probably at around the same time.
 As ridiculous as it may seem, this gives me a warm, almost familial feeling toward Ammann.
 I mean, how many people from Schaffhausen do you know?